simonklee/is303-files/apps/distributed/readme.rst

         is similar to PHP's $_FILES.

     *   `FileField (and ImageField) <http://docs.djangoproject.com/en/dev/ref/models/fields/#filefield>`_
         are the model representation for files.
-They requires some extra attention; `upload_to` must be defined.
+They require some extra attention; `upload_to` must be defined.

     *   `Managing files <http://docs.djangoproject.com/en/dev/topics/files/>`_